cavtools/cav/README.md

 # Cav

-Cav is a solo developer's web framework, made for [Deno](https://deno.land).
+Cav is a web framework for [Deno](https://deno.land).
 Guiding principles:

 - Modular, maintainable server definitions
 - No-fuss data serialization
 - Automatic end-to-end typesafety
+- Minimal typing
 - Use The Platform

 **Status:** WIP, active, almost tested, and definitely not ready for production.